Broadway Stars React To Cancellation Of Turlock High School’s Production Of ‘Be More Chill’ Musical

 “Turlock has a history of it.
 We’re afraid of art, we’re afraid of things that challenge the status quo,” he said.
 “I wish kids would grow up in the future in a Turlock that’s more receptive of these things.”

-CBS13 did reach out to Turlock Unified School District.
-The district did respond to questions regarding the show’s cancellation.
-The district says they received complaints from community members about the shows mature content and that a show has to be approved by administration.
+CBS13 reached out to Turlock Unified School District.
+It says they received complaints from community members about the show’s mature content and that a show has to be approved by the administration.